 The causes of chronic insomnia can range from psychological problems to some physical conditions.

 Chronic insomnia can be a result of; changes in the environment, medical disorders, or poor sleeping habits, and sometimes causes are unknown.

 For instance, I had a friend in college who would only sleep for only 2-3 hours at night.
 It was weird to me because she often looked tired and irritated during the day.
 She claimed that the doctors were unable to diagnose the cause of her insomnia.

 This condition is typical with some people, but it’s rare.

 Chronic Insomnia can be life-threatening, hence it is important to seek professional help.

 Insomnia can be cured using various interventions.
 The treatment can be in the form of; psychological counseling, medication, non-drug techniques, or natural remedies.

-Insomnia causes are often related to some problem.
+Insomnia causes are often related to some problems.
 For instance, stress can cause insomnia if it is not managed well.
 It is therefore vital to address any health problems before they become critical.
-Insomnia can contribute to; other diseases, relationship breakups or even death.
+Insomnia can contribute to; other diseases, relationship breakups, or even death.

 1. Medical conditions.